What is thyme: how to dry it and recipes

 Thyme also has an herbaceous flavor and aroma.
 Dried thyme, in particular, has a more concentrated flavor profile.
 Apart from its earthy notes, you will also taste hints of bitterness.

-See Also: What is ground bay leaf powder?
+See Also: Is bay leaf basil?

 This flavor profile pairs well with other popular herbs, including oregano, rosemary, and sage.
 With thyme’s versatility, you will often find it as part of a spice blend, za’atar, or bouquet garni, which people use to deepen the flavor of soups, stews, sauces, and marinades.